Conflexed/Flex-Optimizer-/README.md

 A: Flex works by automatically applying the best settings for your internet connection & operating system with values and changes that are proven to work

+Q: What operating systems do you support?

+A: Currently only Windows 10 & 11

 DISCLAIMER: ALWAYS CREATE A REGISTRY BACKUP / WINDOWS RESTORE POINT BEFORE RUNNING ANY SCRIPTS ‼️